 When I was much younger I used to consider 60 as the dividing line between middle and old age.
-Well, my 60th birthday arrived not long ago and, needless to say, my goalposts have moved.
+Needless to say, as I grew older so my goalposts moved.
 I aim to live and thrive for years to come.
-I am grateful to be able to utilize the power of the internet and experience its benefits as I get older.
+I am grateful to be able to use the power of the internet and experience its benefits as I get older.
 I am not alone – millions of older adults are finding that their lives are enhanced by using the internet.
-The youth may be transforming our world through the power of technology but a graying population is benefiting greatly from all the advances.

 The rise of “silver surfers”